 - They’re constantly comparing.
 And it’s nearly always “not fair.”
 They’re not afraid to ask for the best and the first.

 If three or more of these sound like your kid, you are dealing an entitled teenager.
-Being entitled will not serve them or you well, so the next is how to deal with it effectively.
+Being entitled will not serve them or you well, so it’s important to help your child grow out of this attitude.